2022 United States treasurer elections: Closest races

 Blue denotes races won by Democrats.
 Red denotes races won by Republicans.

 Alabama

 Incumbent Republican Young Boozer, who was appointed to the position October 1, 2021 after the previous treasurer, John McMillan, resigned, ran for election to a full term.
 Boozer previously served as Alabama State Treasurer from 2011 to 2019.
 He won the general election in a landslide.

-Boozer won his primary on May 24.
-He easily won the general election.
+Boozer won his primary on May 24, and easily won the general election.

 Arizona

 Incumbent Republican Kimberly Yee initially ran for governor, but suspended her campaign on January 15, 2022, and instead ran for re-election.
 State representative Jeff Weninger challenged Yee in the Republican primary, as did former Arizona Republican Party treasurer Bob Lettieri.

 The only Democratic candidate was state senator Martín Quezada.

-Lee and Quezada won their respective primaries on August 2, 2022.
+Yee and Quezada won their respective primaries on August 2, 2022.